Shevon-Fdo/Shevon-Fdo/README.md

 ### Thevni Thinesa

-I'm a passionate and dedicated front-end developer with a strong focus on creating intuitive, responsive, and engaging user interfaces.
-I have honed my skills in various front-end technologies and tools, ensuring that I stay up-to-date with the latest trends and best practices.
+I'm a passionate and dedicated front-end developer with a strong focus on creating intuitive, responsive, and engaging user interfaces. ensuring that I stay up-to-date with the latest trends and best practices.

 ### Technologies & Tools